 Most composite manufacturers — Eva-Last, Trex, NewTechWood — quote a 25-year warranty.
 The warranty is real, but it's narrow.
 It covers structural failure of the board itself: rot, splitting, fungal decay.
 It generally does not cover fade, surface scratching, or installation faults.

-In Perth conditions, a properly installed composite deck will look 90% as good at year 15 as it did at year 1.
+In Perth conditions, a properly installed composite deck will look close to new at year 15.
 Some fade is normal — usually most of it happens in the first 12 months and then plateaus.
 Heat performance varies by brand and colour.
 Dark composite boards in full sun in Subiaco in February will hit 70-80°C surface temperature.
 That doesn't shorten the deck's life, but it shortens the time you'll want to walk on it barefoot.

 Why most Perth decks fail between year 6 and year 12